The Ultimate Guide to Starting an Off-Leash Dog Bar Business

 Alcohol Licensing Considerations

 Obtaining liquor licenses for pet-friendly establishments can be tricky.
 Some jurisdictions have specific rules about animals in establishments that serve alcohol.
-Research your local requirements early – this process can take 3-6 months.
+Research your local requirements early.
+This process can take 3-6 months.

 Consider these licensing strategies: